-Try to showcase your product or service in a unique way.
-Use innovative tools to add originality and a fun user experience to your site, such as illustrated buttons, interactive menus and clever animations.
-Your branding should be unique, clean and displayed prominently throughout your entire site, keeping a consistent theme for each page.
+Try to showcase your product or service in a unique way so you can convert users.
+Use innovative tools to add originality and a fun user experience to your site, such as illustrated buttons, interactive menus, and clever animations.
+Your branding should be unique, clean, and displayed prominently throughout your entire site, keeping a consistent theme for each page.
 Let your design be the best first impression possible for potential customers.

 Speaking of layout, yours needs to be easy to navigate and effective at directing customers where you want them to go.
 People should be able to find what they’re looking for quickly, and your site should be laid out to SELL.
 Firefox has a good example of a call to action below.

 Effective calls to action should be placed in strategic locations to engage visitors and give them a simple, straightforward way to buy your products/services.
-Make sure to put your most important sales copy towards the top of your homepage.
-A lot of the “about our company” content can be placed more towards the bottom or on a separate page.
+Make sure to put your most important sales copy toward the top of your homepage.
+A lot of the “About Our Company” content can be placed near the bottom or on a separate page.

-Mobile-responsiveness has become more and more important since Google has made it one of the main search criteria for its search engine.
+Mobile responsiveness has become more and more important since Google has made it one of the main search criteria for its search engine.
 You can’t sell your products or service if people can’t find you, so it’s important to make sure your website looks and functions well on all platforms.
 Many of the people searching online are doing it via mobile devices.
-If your site loads very slowly, looks bad and functions terribly they will leave your site and not pay you any mind.
+If your site loads slowly, looks bad, and functions terribly, they will leave your site and not pay you any mind.
 Update your website for mobile functionality and you will see improved SEO results and eventually more sales.

 The Bottom Line

 There’s a lot more that goes into designing a sales-driven website than many business owners don’t realize.
+Your goal is to convert users, but there are many facets of it.
 Your website is often the first impression people get of your business, so it’s important to create the best first impression of your business.
 Make sure your site contains these four keys to great web design in order to give users the best experience possible.
 These added features will ultimately lead to an increase in revenue and customer base.
 This is easier said than done, of course.
 Need any help establishing a sales-driven website?
 Design Extensions can help!